 What could the other boys, in the group that Jackie encountered do to stop their mates from doing what they did?
 Would they need any support to do that?
-What would you do?

 71% of women of any age said they had experienced sexual harassment in public spaces.